adi868/Bamazon/README.md

 Welcome to Bamazon!
 Bamazon is a command line interface application that can be used to request and place real-time orders through a virtual storefront.
 Using the power of MySQL, Javascript, and Node.js, Bamazon will take in orders and deplete stock from the store's inventory.

 ## Installation
 Bamazon relies on Node.js to provide a command line interface to a MySQL database.
 Since Bamazon does not run on the browser, in order to run Bamazon a couple of steps of installation are required.
-They are as followed:
+They are as follows:

 1. [Download](https://nodejs.org/en/download/) and install Node.js
 2. [Download](https://dev.mysql.com/downloads/mysql/) and install MySQL